cosmos/ethermint-archive/docs/introduction/what-is-ethermint.rst

 What is Ethermint?
 ################################################################################

-Ethermint is a blazing fast PoS blockchain that is fully compatible with Ethereum.
+Ethermint is a blazing fast Proof-of-Stake blockchain that is fully compatible with Ethereum.